mckeever02/mckvr.com/about.md

 Working as both a designer and developer has taught me how to empathise and understand the needs of both disciplines.
 I think it's made me a better designer and developer as a result.

 Outside of work, I'm usually working on a <a href="/#side-projects">side-project</a> of some form or another.
 It helps me learn new skills at my own pace, without the constraints of budgets and timelines.
-Some side-projects I've created lately are <a href="https://whatsthegood.news">What's The Good News?</a>, <a href="https://tryingtowork.in">Trying to Work</a> and <a href="https://mailtolink.me">mailtolink.me</a>.

 Im my spare time, I’m either getting my ass kicked at Brazilian Jiu Jitsu, travelling to new places, or <a href="/photos">taking photos</a>.